dcatipon/math_root_helper/README.md

 # MathRootHelper

-TODO: Write a gem description
+MathRootHelper is a simple gem that currently helps you find the 'nth' root of a given number.

 ## Installation